• Skip to primary navigation

 Shares

-Ragi Roti is a healthy roti made with ragi flour mixed with onion and green chillies.
-It is soft but little chewy and have a mild nutty taste from ragi.
+Ragi Roti is a healthy breakfast dish made using ragi flour, onion, curry leaves, green chillies and salt.
+It is soft but little chewy and has a mild nutty taste, these are healthy, gluten fren and tastes so good.
 This roti recipe is really good for breakfast or even as light snack when you feel hungry and want something wholesome and filling.

-It is little different from normal wheat roti because ragi gives unique taste and makes it more healthy and nutritious.
-The onion and green chillies add small spice and curry leaves gives nice aroma while cooking.
+These rotis are little different from normal wheat roti because ragi gives unique taste and makes it more healthy and nutritious.
+The onion and green chillies add small spice and curry leaves gives nice flavour while cooking.
 You can have it with chutney or even plain, it tastes so good.
-If you want something gluten free and healthy, ragi roti is a simple choice.
+If you want something gluten free and healthy, ragi roti is a great choice.

 Jump to: